-David possesses more than twenty years of blue-chip Canadian and U.S. immigration experience including stints in major metropolitan centers in Toronto and Silicon Valley.
+David possesses more than twenty-five years of blue-chip Canadian and U.S. immigration experience including stints in major metropolitan centers in Toronto and Silicon Valley.
 David’s practice is global and he has represented leading companies in many industries including health care, high tech, bio/pharmaceutical, scientific instruments, graphic arts, gaming and special effects, consulting, and financial services.
 He prides himself on his long-term client relationships based on trust, excellent service, and a partnering approach.

 David was born in Canada and moved to the U.S. in late 2000, where he held a TN, H-1, and then Permanent Residence before becoming a U.S. Citizen in 2008.
 He’s experienced the immigration bureaucracy firsthand and lived to tell about it…